Is an MBA Worth It? The ROI of an MBA

 x-circleCon: MBA costs can turn into student loan debt.

-The idea of ROI is that you know you’ll assume some costs — maybe even great costs.
-But those costs should pay for themselves down the road.
+The idea of ROI is that you know you’ll take on some costs — maybe even great costs.
+But those costs should pay for themselves through salary or career opportunities later on.
 So, when does having an MBA pay off?
-We crunched the numbers and found different results for different situations.
+We crunched the numbers based on national averages.
+Check out the timelines below.

-What about opportunity cost?
-Now, let’s say that whether you earned your MBA or not, your salary grew at a rate of 2% annually since you graduated.
-It would still take about five years and nine months to break even on your investment.
-Check it out in the chart below.
+Let’s say that you just graduated from a BBA program and you continue school for another two years to earn your MBA.
+Let’s also assume that whether you earned your MBA or not, your salary was to grow at a rate of 2% annually.
+Then, it would take about five years and four months to break even on your investment.

 If you completed your bachelor’s degree years ago, you may be making more money now than when you just graduated.

-If you stopped earning an income to attend an MBA program full time for two years, it would take about eight years on average to see a return on your investment.
+If you stopped earning an income to attend an MBA program full time for two years, it would take roughly nine years on average to see a return on your investment.
 (For consistency, we’ll still assume 2% wage inflation each year.)

 If you kept working while earning an MBA part time, it would take longer to earn your degree.
 But once you graduate, you would drastically cut your time to see an ROI — to around three years.